An Interview with Søren Kelstrup, the Ambassador of Denmark to the Czech Republic

 INT: [Considering the imperialist foreign policy of many European countries over the course of history, how can these countries now involve themselves in world affairs in a productive and respectful manner?]

 SK: Fortunately, we are past that now.
-The Brits still have a commonwealth, and Denmark still has a kingdom with three parts.
-But imperialism, as such, is over.
+The Brits still have a commonwealth, and Denmark still has a kingdom with three parts, but imperialism, as such, is over.
 Today, we live in a world…where countries should decide themselves which alliances, organizations they want to belong to and where people should democratically decide which direction the country should go.
 So, from a European perspective, I think we are on the right track, and what we need to do as Europe is to speak with one voice.

 If we want to be heard in a world with China and the US right now distancing themselves from Europe, because they have quicker economic growth, they have sustainability developing quicker, because they invest and support and subsidize industrial development, if we want to have influence there, we need to speak with one voice in Europe and agree on things in Europe.
 And then I think we have been pretty successful at that.